Christmas Message 1999

 When I was growing up in the 1950s, I was taught the Christmas greeting "peace on Earth and good will to all men".
 In my adult years I learned that this was a poor translation of "peace on Earth to men of good will".
 This means that this blessing "is conditional" based upon the behavior of the recipient (are you a person of good will? what about your culture, country or religion?)

 As the song says, we will get the Christmas we deserve based upon our personal and collective actions.
 Individually we must care for others as well as the whole Earth.
 Collectively we must vote for peacemakers while advocating for environmentalism as well as non-violence.
-What would Jesus say about American drone strikes in the middle east, or NATO countries like Britain and Canada selling arms to Saudi Arabia to be used to exterminate people in Yemen?
+What would Jesus say about American drone strikes in the middle east, or NATO countries like Britain and Canada selling arms to foreign countries to continue wars elsewhere?
 What would Jesus say about the USA supporting the Israeli extermination of people in Gaza?

-On 2023-Oct-07, Hamas, an Islamic terrorist group, killed 1,400 Israeli citizens which was later revised to 1,200 (although most people continue to quote the higher number).
-As I write this on 2023-Dec-22, Israel's military response has killed more than 20,000 Palestinians, the majority who are civilians.
-This Old Testament philosophy was something Jesus spoke against when he admonished Jews to move from "obeying the letter of Jewish law (Torah)" to "the spirit of the law (okay to do good works on the Sabbath)", and he was crucified for it.
+On 2023-11-07, Hamas, an Islamic terrorist group, killed 1,400 Israeli citizens which was later revised to 1,200 (although most people continue to quote the higher number).
+As I write this on 2023-12-22, Israel's military response has killed more than 20,000 Palestinians, the majority who are women and children.
+Update: A year later (2024-12-20) this number now stands are 41,000.
+This Old Testament philosophy was something Jesus spoke against when he admonished Jews to move from "obeying the letter of Jewish law (Torah)" to "the spirit of the law (doing good works on the Sabbath are not illegal)", and he was crucified for it.

 “Now go and attack the Amalekites and completely destroy everything they have.
 Do not spare them.
 Kill men and women, infants and nursing babies, oxen and sheep, camels and donkeys.”
 (1 Samuel 15:3)